charlesreid1/charlesreid1.github.io/pelican/content/five-letter-words-p5-try-trie-tree.md

 To peform the assembly of all possible branches of the try trie, we use the `assemble()` method.
-This is a public method that initializes a call to a private recursive assembly method.
+This is a public method that starts a recursive call to a private method `_assemble()`.

+We are given a starting letter (in the example given by the author, the starting letter is "s").
-We explore every possible prefix starting with the root letter, so "sa", "sb", "sc", "sd", and so on.
+We explore every possible prefix that starts with the root letter, "sa", "sb", "sc", "sd", and so on.

-Within each of those, we try each letter another level further, "saa", "sab", and so on, and then we try each letter in a final step, for a total of $26^4 = 456,976$ iterations (checks for existence of words starting with a given substring).
+For each of those possible prefixes, we explore every possible third letter, "saa", "sab", and so on, and then once more in a fourth step, "saaa", "saab", ..., for a total of
+$26^4 = 456,976$ iterations (checks for existence
+of words starting with a given substring).

+A substantial number of these checks will do nothing - from the fact that

+$\frac{5757}{456976} \sim 5e3/5e5 \sim 0.01$

+we know that the maximum number of loops that would actually lead to a branch being added will be 1% of that $26^4$ total.

-**NOTE:** If we want to speed up our program, we would be wise to start by speeding up the way we check the number of words that start with a given substring.
+We also know that any efforts to speed up this program should focus on the way we are checking the number of words that start with a given substring - since that's where we'll spend most of our time.

-The recursive assembly method therefore takes a prefix string (location in the tree), and explores each possible child in the trie, counting how many words occur at that possible child.
-If enough of them exist, the branch is added to the TryTrieTree.
+The recursive assembly method takes a prefix string input (which maps to a location in the tree), and it explores all 26 possible children of that prefix (location in the trie).

+When a leaf node is reached, at the fourth level, it represents the longest prefix in our trie.
+This is the base case of the recursive assembly function; the recursive function terminates at a fixed depth of 4.

 ### Verifying Branches and Bubbling Up Counts

-However, the above counts are just the _minimum_ required, and do not guarantee that a trie branch can be used in a complete binary trie.
-That requires checking the entire trie.
-We will end up pruning some of the branches of the try trie we assembled above.
+However, as we noted, the counts we are using above in Step 1 are just approximations (checking there are a _minimum_ number of words with a given prefix).
+There is no way to guarantee that a trie branch can be used in the final complete perfect binary trie until all child leaf nodes have been visited.

-Continuing with the example above for `s`, we assembled the branch `s-a-b-r`, which contains the minimum two words required.
-However, `s-a-b` is not a common enough prefix!
-The only child of `s-a-b` with two or more words matching is `s-a-b-r`, which means we can't form a complete binary trie using this `s-a-b` branch.

-Importantly, this procedure is _bottom-up_.

-We perform a pre-traversal depth-first search of the entire tree, ensuring that we visit each of the leaves of the tree _first_, and to ensure that we have always visited every child of a node before we visit the node itself.

-This is important because we will "bubble up" the count of valid branches.
+This is where Step 2 comes in.
+In Step 2 we perform a pre-order depth-first traversal of the tree, visiting the leaf nodes first and proceeding from the bottom up.
+The number of words matching the prefix of each leaf node must be 2, to keep the leaf node.

+We then proceed up the tree, level by level, and at each level we require that each node have at least 2 "large" children.
+This is a recursive definition - for a child to be "large", it must itself have 2 "large" children, or (if it is a leaf node) it must have at least 2 words that match the 4-letter prefix.

 In our TryTrieTree, a complete binary trie is only possible if each node at each level has